.jpg)

 "P.O.D.S."

 Upon earning his BFA from Oklahoma State University, Clark returned to his home base in Southern California to carve out a career as an artist in the entertainment field.
 After 20 years in that industry, he moved to Texas in 2010 to teach and spend more time creating his own works.
-Drawing from his experiences as a fine artist and his work in the entertainment complex, Clark creates unusual combinations of landscapes as though cobbled together in the aftermath of destruction—suggestive of dystopian objects and surreal story settings.
-With shows throughout the country, he recently received awards from the 20th Annual Sculpture Garden Exhibition, Houston Visual Arts Alliance 40th Juried Membership Exhibition, Redbud Arts Center; International Sculpture Center, Outstanding Student Achievement in Contemporary Sculpture Award, Hamilton, New Jersey; San Angelo State University Graduate, Ceramic Juried Exhibition; Texas National Competition and Exhibition, Stephen F. Austin State University, Nacogdoches; and The Kemp Center for the Arts, Arts Council Wichita Falls.
+Drawing from his experience as a fine artist and his work in the entertainment world, Clark creates unusual combinations of landscapes, suggestive of dystopian objects—as though cobbled together in the aftermath of destruction—and surreal story settings.
+With shows throughout the country, including a solo exhibition at The Cole Art Center @ The Old Opera House, Stephen F. Austin State University, School of Art, Nacogdoches, he has received awards for his sculptural works at the 20th Annual Sculpture Garden Exhibition, Houston Visual Arts Alliance 40th Juried Membership Exhibition, Redbud Arts Center; International Sculpture Center, Hamilton, New Jersey; San Angelo State University Graduate, Ceramic Juried Exhibition; Texas National Competition and Exhibition, Stephen F. Austin State University, Nacogdoches; and The Kemp Center for the Arts, Arts Council Wichita Falls.

 Dave Clark's "P.O.D.S."